mohittomar2008/Handling-Missing-Values/README.md

 handling missing values for Numerical and categorical data

 Missind data are of 3 Types
 a.
-Missing competely at random
+Missing competely at random\n
 b. missing not at random
 c.Missing at random